nverma42/Chatbot/Pipeline.md

-# Datasets used for Mental Health Chatbot.
+# Datasets used for Mental Health Chatbot

 A. data/Mental_Health_FAQ.csv for informational response
 B. Build a conversation graph by selecting some conversations.
 There is a lot in this dataset and we may need to curate this data.